kyndryl-design-system/shidoka-icons/README.md

 npm install -S @kyndryl-design-system/shidoka-icons
 ```

+### Set a color scheme

+More info on color schemes in the [Foundation Storybook](https://shidoka-foundation.netlify.app/?path=/docs/foundation-colors--docs#setting-a-theme).

 ### Set up an SVG Inline Loader

 Below is a list of links to some loaders that should work for most projects: